dextr-cloud/dextr-docs/docs/_pages/kinesis.md

   nav: "docs"
 ---

 If you already have a Kinesis Stream for your Amazon Connect instance, you may wish to keep that in place.
-In this section you will learn how to use your existing kinesis stream to feed Dextr its required data.
+In this section you will learn how to use your existing kinesis stream to feed ConnectPath its required data.

 ### Section 1 - Amazon Connect